paulnicolet/ADA-Project/design.md

 It makes sense here to considere cities as nodes, and so detect movement between cities.
 Of course we still need to decide what cities are large enough to be able to add more information in our analysis.

-It might also make sense to consider larger geographical zones as nodes in order to detect less precise flows.
-This might be significant in our analysis to evaluate the amount of people crossing borders for example, but since people don't necessarly cross the border to work in the same place, we should maybe not only consider cities for these particular cases.

 ### Edges
 There are two ways to think of links between nodes :